-- $\circ~$ The supervision of line management and of compliance with the allocated competences and responsibilities; - The submission of proposals and opinions, and giving advice, to the Board of Directors with a view to shaping ERGO Insurance NV/SA's general company strategy. - Implements the risk management system, including (without limitation): - The incorporation of the framework for risk appetite and the Risk Management Policy approved by the Board of Directors into processes and procedures; - The implementation of the necessary measures to manage the risks; - Ascertain, based on the reports of the independent Control Functions, that all of the relevant risks to which ERGO Insurance NV/SA is exposed (including financial risks, insurance risks, operational risks and other risks) are identified, measured, managed, controlled and reported in an appropriate manner; - Supervise the development of ERGO Insurance NV/SA's Risk Profile and monitor the effectiveness of the risk management system. - Implements, monitors and evaluates ERGO Insurance NV/SA's organizational and operational structure, including (without limitation): - The implementation of an organizational and operational structure designed to support the strategic objectives and ensure conformity with the framework for risk appetite defined by the Board of Directors, in particular by specifying the powers and responsibilities of each department within ERGO Insurance NV/SA and by detailing reporting procedures and lines of reporting; - The implementation, steering and assessment (without prejudice to the supervision carried out by the Board of Directors) of appropriate internal control mechanisms and procedures at every level of the company and assess the appropriateness of these mechanisms; - The implementation of the framework necessary for the organization and proper functioning of the independent Control Functions and evaluate, based on the activities of these Control Functions, the efficiency and effectiveness of the processes determined by ERGO Insurance NV/SA in the area of risk management, internal control and governance; - The implementation of the Policy Framework defined and approved by the Board of Directors (outsourcing policy, integrity policy, etc.); - Supervise the proper implementation of ERGO Insurance NV/SA's Remuneration Policy; - Organize an internal control system that makes it possible to establish with reasonable certainty the reliability of internal reporting and financial disclosure in order to ensure that the annual accounts are in compliance with the applicable regulations. - Implements all applicable policies, guidelines and procedures; - Reports to the Board of Directors and the National Bank of Belgium, including: - Quarterly reporting to the Board of Directors (and as the case may be to one of the subcommittees of the Board of Directors) on relevant matters that are necessary to enable the Board of Directors to fulfil its tasks correctly, monitor ERGO Insurance NV/SA's activities and take informed decisions; - Informing the regulators and the statutory auditor about the financial position and the governance structure, organization, internal controls and independent Control Functions, as well as regarding any other relevant matters; - providing the Board of Directors, the statutory auditor and the National Bank of Belgium a yearly report regarding the effectiveness of the System of Governance. - Improves its performance: the Management Committee's own performance, its individual members and collectively, has to be evaluated on a regular basis, at least once a year.
-Compliance with the rules specified in the charter of the Management Committee has to be assessed and the findings have to be reported to the Board of Directors.5
+- Ascertain, based on the reports of the Independent Control Functions, that all of the relevant risks to which ERGO Insurance NV/SA is exposed (including financial risks, insurance risks, operational risks, sustainability risks and other risks) are identified, measured, managed, controlled and reported in an appropriate manner; - Supervise the development of ERGO Insurance NV/SA's Risk Profile and monitor the effectiveness of the risk management system. - Implements, monitors and evaluates ERGO Insurance NV/SA's organisational and operational structure, including (without limitation): - The implementation of an organisational and operational structure designed to support the strategic objectives and ensure conformity with the framework for risk appetite defined by the Board of Directors, in particular by specifying the powers and responsibilities of each department within ERGO Insurance NV/SA and by detailing reporting procedures and lines of reporting; - The implementation, steering and assessment (without prejudice to the supervision carried out by the Board of Directors) of appropriate internal control mechanisms and procedures at every level of the company and assess the appropriateness of these mechanisms; - The implementation of the framework necessary for the organisation and proper functioning of the Independent Control Functions and evaluate, based on the activities of these Control Functions, the efficiency and effectiveness of the processes determined by ERGO Insurance NV/SA in the area of risk management, internal control and governance; - The implementation of the Policy Framework defined by the Board of Directors, including all policies, guidelines and procedures; - Supervise the proper implementation of ERGO Insurance NV/SA's Compensation Policy; - Organise an internal control system that makes it possible to establish with reasonable certainty the reliability of internal reporting and financial disclosure in order to ensure that the annual accounts are in compliance with the applicable regulations. - Implementing all applicable policies, guidelines and procedures, among which the integrity policy established by the Board of Directors (covering in particular conflicts of interest, whistleblowing, rules on the prevention of money laundering and terrorist financing) by translating them into concrete procedures and processes; - Reports to the Board of Directors and the National Bank of Belgium, including: - Regular reporting to the Board of Directors (and as the case may be to one of the subcommittees of the Board of Directors) on relevant matters that are necessary to enable the Board of Directors to fulfil its tasks correctly, monitor ERGO Insurance NV/SA's activities and take informed decisions; - Informing the regulators and the statutory auditor about the financial position and the governance structure, organisation, internal controls and Independent Control Functions, as well as regarding any other relevant matters; - o providing the Board of Directors, the statutory auditor and the National Bank of Belgium a yearly report regarding the effectiveness of the System of Governance. - Improves its performance: the Management Committee's own performance, its individual members and collectively, has to be evaluated on a regular basis, at least once a year.
+Compliance with the rules specified in the charter of the Management Committee has to be assessed and the findings have to be reported to the Board of Directors.